docker/docs/docker-cloud/infrastructure/index.md

 - Set up a secure overlay network between all nodes using Weave
 - Create a stream of Docker events from nodes to Docker Cloud
 - Synchronize node clocks
-- Rotate container logs when they exceed 10 MB.
+- Rotate container logs when they exceed 10 MB
-- Remove `Terminated` images (images not used by a container for 30 minutes).
+- Remove `Terminated` images (images not used by a container for 30 minutes)

   > **Note**: If this is not sufficient for your needs, you can add a logging container to your services.
 In future versions of Docker Cloud, you will be able to add a logging driver.